 3. Popsicle Stick Rainbow

-Supplies: Popsicle sticks, markers, glue, googly eyes.
+Supplies: Popsicle sticks, markers, glue, and googly eyes.

 We drew a cloud outline and cut it out, then glued each coloured popsicle behind the cloud.
 We made two versions, one with eyes drawn and the other with googly eyes.